pablo-icm/emm/content/publication/sebastian-environmental-2021/index.md

   among the two Mediterranean basins and the adjacent Atlantic waters.
 Prokaryotic diversity increased with depth and toward the Atlantic, whereas the easternmost stations displayed more phylogenetically diverse phylotypes, despite harboring globally less diverse communities.
-Basin‐indicator taxa (ASVs) accounted for a large fraction of the community (between 50% and 80%) in each of the basins at the surface and bathypelagic layers, being associated with different environmental variables.
+Basin-indicator taxa (ASVs) accounted for a large fraction of the community (between 50% and 80%) in each of the basins at the surface and bathypelagic layers, being associated with different environmental variables.
 The existence of biogeographic and environmental barriers in the Mediterranean Sea is